Sprites and Parallelism

 Costumes and Sounds

 To change the appearance of a sprite, import a new costume for it.
 There are three ways to do this.
 First, select the desired sprite in the sprite corral.
-Then, one way is to click on the file icon imagein the tool bar, then choose the “Costumes…”menu item.
+Then, one way is to click on the file icon in the tool bar, then choose the “Costumes…”menu item.
 You will see a list of costumes from the public media library, and can choose one.
 The second way, for a costume stored on your own computer, is too click on the file icon and choose the

 “Import…” menu item.
 You can then select a file in any picture format (PNG, JPEG, etc.) supported by your browser.
 The third way is quicker if the file you want is visible on the desktop: Just drag the file onto the Snap! window.
 In any of these cases, the scripting area will be replaced by something like this: